Brown Environmental Leadership Lab (BELL): Rhode Island

 • Insect repellent**

-• Sketch pads or art materials
+• Sketch pads or art supplies

 • Inexpensive camera (we recommend that this be separate from a phone to avoid use of cell phones)